-Trustpilot's founder and CEO, Peter Mühlmann explains the choice of business model here:
+Trustpilot's founder and CEO, Peter Mühlmann explains the choice of business model and how it's designed to help both businesses and consumers here:

 How does Trustpilot’s business model work?

-For companies, we have a free product and we have a paid product.
-For free, any business can invite its customers to leave a review, companies can reply to the reviews and they can learn from what their customers think about them.
+For businesses, we have a free product and we have a paid product.
+For free, any business can invite its customers to leave a review, they can reply to the reviews and they can learn from what their customers think about them.